ok1edok1e/landing-page/README.md

 ## INTRODUCTION
 ```

       Math is never just numbers.
 In the wrong hands, it's a weapon.
 In the right hands, deliverance.

+      HARI SELDON
-    - Hari Seldon, Professor of Probability Theory at Streeling University
+      Professor of Probability Theory at Streeling University

 ```